L4Re/l4re.org/src/getting_started/make.rst

 Once configured, you can develop directly inside the L4Re source tree and use GNU Make to compile your changes.

+Note that this guide is for Linux host systems.
+The L4Re build system also works on MacOS, please refer to the :ref:`macosx` page.

 Prerequisities
 ==============